JoshPennPierson/Batch-FLP-to-MP3/README.md

 Features ideas (these aren't implemented currently):

-* If people want to be able to export to WAV files as well, it shouldn't be too difficult to make an interface where you can choose either MP3, WAV (or possibly both).
 * Checkbox at the start for running FL Studio minimized.
 * Checkbox at the start to automatically overwrite duplicate songs (leaving off just skips that song).